New 2024 dates and program coming soon.

 The mind is not a vessel to be filled, but a fire to be lit.

 Three intense days of grappling with big questions while reading one of the greatest texts ever written.
 Lectures by leading intellectuals and discussion groups led by great teachers.
-Encounters with Beethoven, Plato, Shakespeare.
+Encounters with Bach, Plato, Shakespeare.
 Conviviality and conversation lasting late into the night.
-An environment absolutely committed to freedom of thought, to listening intently to each other and, above all, to discovering the truth about the most important things.
+All in one of the most beautiful cities of the continent amidst the sublime southern spring.

 A thinker of dazzling variety who spans both humanistic and scientific domains, McGilchrist is best known for reinvigorating interest in the divided brain.
 He argues that this division, which pits analysis of the particular against that of the whole, has shaped Western culture and critically underlies our present crisis.

 Ms Park escaped from hell and human trafficking to become a bold and articulate whistle-blower on the horrors of North Korea and its quest to repress freedom, human dignity, and even love.
 Her passionate firsthand account of resistance to authoritarian cruelty offers both a powerful vision of human resilience and an acute analysis of the perversions of power.

 The founder and editor of the fearless online journal Quillette, Lehmann is at the forefront of the defense of free inquiry.
 In addition to sustaining a leading online publication through grass-roots means, Lehmann speaks and publishes on the ethical boundaries of scientific research and the importance of intellectual diversity.